pnp/sp-dev-fx-webparts/samples/vuejs-todo-single-file-component/README.md

 0.0.4|October 7, 2017|Updated packages to latest versions, misc fixing
 0.0.5|November 15, 2017|Added data provider that demonstrates the CRUD operations 0.0.6|December 11, 2018|Updated sample to SPFx 1.4 and Vue 2.5.x
+0.0.7|April 28, 2020|Updated sample to SPFx 1.10 and Vue 2.6.x, fixed issues with batch loader

 ## Disclaimer